History of cholera: Second, 1826–1837

 A second cholera pandemic reached Russia (see Cholera Riots), Hungary (about 100,000 deaths) and Germany in 1831; it killed 130,000 people in Egypt that year.
 In 1832 it reached London and the United Kingdom (where more than 55,000 people died) and Paris.
 In London, the disease claimed 6,536 victims and came to be known as "King Cholera"; in Paris, 20,000 died (of a population of 650,000), and total deaths in France amounted to 100,000.
-In 1833, a cholera epidemic killed many Pomo, which are a Native American tribe.
+In 1833, a cholera epidemic killed many Pomo, who are a Californian Native American tribe.
 The epidemic reached Quebec, Ontario, Nova Scotia, and New York in the same year, and the Pacific coast of North America by 1834.
-In the center of the country, it spread through the cities linked by the rivers and steamboat traffic.
+In the center of the United States territory, it spread through the cities linked by the rivers and steamboat traffic.

 In Washington D.C.
 Michael Shiner, an enslaved laborer at the Washington Navy Yard recorded, "The time the colery [cholera] broke out in about June and July August and September 1832 it Raged in the City of Washington and every day they wher [were] twelve or 13 carried out to they [their] graves a day."
 By late July 1832, cholera had spread to Virginia and on 7 August 1832, Commodore Lewis Warrington confirmed to the Secretary of the Navy Levi Woodbury cholera was at the Gosport Navy Yard, "Between noon of that day, [1 August] and the morning of Friday [3 August], when all work on board her USS Fairchild stopped, several deaths by cholera occurred and fifteen or sixteen cases (of less violence) were reported."